bergercookie/bergercookie.github.io/projects.md

     population and sperm motility statistics from the given video
-  - Information about the overall project can be found [here](http://biotech-ntua.wikispaces.com/Project_20152016_Spermodiagram) while the code is can be accesseed from Github.
+  - Information about the overall project can be found [here](http://biotech-ntua.wikispaces.com/Project_20152016_Spermodiagram) while the code is can be accessed via Github.

   Relevant links: